CenterForSpatialResearch/mapping_architecture_urbanism_humanities/9_WebMapping2.md

 ![Rat activity]
 ___

 You'll be in the style tab, but click over to `Select data`.
 Now modify the type by choosing `Heatmap`.
 Mapbox will warn us that we'll lose our previous customizations to the layer—but that's ok, because this is a duplicate layer.
 You might want to zoom in at this point to get a good idea of how it might look when being used on a mobile device.
-Once again, you should see the abstract-styled heatmap:
+You should see heatmap, once again with an abstract style:

 ___
 ![Heatmap]
 ___

-Mapbox automatically computes heatmap values based on the points in our sightings—play with the heatmap parameters to fine tune it.
+Mapbox automatically computes heatmap values based on the points in our sightings—play with the heatmap parameters to fine-tune it.
 The algorithm's default is a bit over-zealous—you might want to set the `radius` value to 20px.

 ___
 ![Heatmap style]